outtime1/netify.github.io/SSFinal.md

 ![XSS Presentation](/assets/XSS.png)
 <br>
 In Week 5:
-This week I applied my design and system thinking skills by designing how I would present my write up of Open Admin to my tutors.
+This week I applied my design and system thinking skills by designing how I would present my write up of Open Admin.These thoughts determined how I would format my assignment by considering such thoughts as font sizes and picture placements.
 <br>
 In Week 6
 I Applied my design and system thinking skills by designing both write ups of Open Admin and Travexec so that they demonstrated how I achieved root access on both boxes clearly and concisely.